The Xen Project's Hypervisor for the ARM architecture

 The ARM Hypervisor team used to maintain an ARM variant of the Xen Hypervisor in a codeline that is separate from the upstream Hypervisor.
 This effort was led by Samsung (project lead: Sang-bum Suh) and is referred to as Xen ARM PV or ARM Hypervisor (PV).
 The Xen ARM PV port includes support for a range of ARM processors (ARM v5 - v7) that do not have virtualization extensions, using Paravirtualization (PV).
 The port also solved problems such as solving real-time guarantees in a virtualized environment and multi-processor support.
 Although there has been not active development for some time - because the focus has shifted to more modern ARM CPUs - the code is still available through the Xen ARM PV Wiki

-The ARM Hyppervisor (PV) is licensed under the GNU General Public License (GPL2).
+The ARM Hypervisor (PV) is licensed under the GNU General Public License (GPL2).

 - Embedded Xen for device users.